We are lucky to have in our backyard California’s premier ice climbing locales: June Lake and Lee Vining Canyon.

 Once you have learned the skills you still need to learn how to incorporate them into your climbing.
-These peak ascents and seminars are designed to take you to the next level under the tutelage of an expert guide and instructor.
+These programs are designed to take you to the next level under the tutelage of an expert guide and instructor.
 You will push your limits in a learning environment, expanding your skills and becoming more comfortable in the mountains.

 Advanced Ice Climbing — 2 Days

 The advanced programs are for those who have climbed before and want to get out onto steeper terrain as we concentrate on techniques for continuous vertical terrain with small stances and more demanding climbing.
 This program is usually in the Lee Vining area.